samrose/foodwagon/README.md

 This application uses docker as a distribution method.
 The `Dockerfile` contained in this project allows the application to be deployed as a phoenix/elixir `mix release` project.

+For ease of running in a local demonstration mode, you can use `docker compose` to build and run the application on any computer as a `mix release`

+The following steps will get the application up and running, run from the root folder of the project:

 ```
 docker compose build --no-cache